(vitae: updated 1 Jan 2012)

 48. On the Interpretation of Two Game Theoretical Models of Bargaining, in Arrow,K., Mnookin,R., Ross,L. Tversky,A. and R.Wilson (eds.)
 Barriers to Conflict Resolution, Norton, 1995, 120-130. pdf

-60. Experience from a Course in Game Theory: Pre and Post-class Problem Sets as a Didactic Device, Games and Economic Behavior 28 (1999), 155-170. science direct ( Better see an extended "Second Edition" )
+60. Experience from a Course in Game Theory: Pre and Post-class Problem Sets as a Didactic Device, Games and Economic Behavior 28 (1999), 155-170.pdf ( Better see an extended "Second Edition" )

 65. Definable Preferences: Another Example (Searching for a Boyfriend in a Foreign Town) |in "The Scope of Logic, Methodology and Philosophy of Science", Proceedings of the 11th International Congress of Logic, Ed. by Peter Gardenfors, et al. Kluwer, 2002, vol I, 235-243. pdf

-[See Center of Research in Mathematical Economics and Game Theory, Research Memorndum No. 31, January 1978.]
+[See Center of Research in Mathematical Economics and Game Theory, Research Memorandum No. 31, January 1978.]

 Reviewed in NAJ Economics 1:1 Rejected from QJE(see rejection letter)

-(Reprinted in New Perspectives on Games and Interaction, K.EApt and R.van Rooij (eds.)
-Amsterdam Univeristy Press, 2008).
+(Reprinted in New Perspectives on Games and Interaction, K.Eapt and R.van Rooij (eds.)
+Amsterdam University Press, 2008).

 76. Comments on Behavioral Economics, in Advances in Economic Theory (2005 World Congress of the Econometric Society), Edited by R. Blundell, W.K.
 Newey and T. Persson, Cambridge University Press, 2006, vol II, 246-254. pdf or pdf